DETAILED ACTION

 The alleged improvement is directed to the abstract idea.
 Based on the above section from MPEP 2106.05(a), the abstract idea alone cannot provide the improvement but can be provided by the abstract idea in combination with the additional elements.

-Applicant asserts that with reference to the prior art rejections, the prior art does not provide to a user such a wearing state indicating a degree of contact between a wearable device and skin of the user.
-Applicant additionally states that these claims are not reasonably interpreted as well understood, routine, or conventional activity.
-However, the Examiner disagrees.
-MPEP 2106.05 states:
+Applicant asserts that the prior art does not provide to a user such a wearing state indicating a degree of contact between a wearable device and skin of the user, wherein the wearing state indicates a degree of contact between the wearable device and skin of the user, and output[ting], through the output interface, a guide on the wearing state based on a result of the determination, wherein the guide includes a message indicating that the wearing state is an overly close contact state.
+Applicant further asserts that these claims are not reasonable interpreted as well-understood, routine, or conventional activity.
+The Examiner cites Applicant to MPEP 2106.05:

 Applicant asserts that these claims are directed towards fixing a problem in a device and are not reasonable interpreted as a method of organizing human behavior.
 However, the Examiner disagrees.
-The steps as claims towards fixing a problem in the device are directed to the abstract idea as shown in the rejection below.
+The claimed steps directed towards fixing a problem in a device are directed to the abstract idea as shown in the rejection below.

 Applicant states that this application is similar to the example in MPEP 2106.04(a)(1)(iii), which is an earring comprising a sensor for taking periodic blood glucose measurements and a memory for storing measurement data from the sensor.
 However, this does not recite an abstract idea, while the instant application does recite an abstract idea.